 The Court cannot fail to note that the obligation to sign and deliver the bills of exchange unto the company with reference to the obligation to pay the monthly instalments of price of the vehicle, was expressly undertaken by applicant in the agreement signed on the 25th June 2020.
-This would mean that the effect of any rescission of that agreement and its replacement by the agreement entered into on the 1st December 2020, would also appear to extend to the bills of exchange issued on the basis of that agreement and consequently, the bills of exchange signed on the 25th June 2020 may be deemed - at least on a prima facie basis - to have been superseded and replaced by the bills of exchange issued in favour of the same company on the 1st December 2020.
+This would mean that the effect of any rescission of that agreement and its replacement by the agreement entered into on the 1st December 2020, would also extend to the bills of exchange issued on the basis of that agreement.
+Consequently, the bills of exchange signed on the 25th June 2020 may be deemed to have been superseded and replaced by the bills of exchange issued in favour of the same company on the 1st December 2020.
+All these considerations would lend credence to the reason invoked by applicant for the suspension of the execution of the said bills of exchange on the basis that these were duly honoured by virtue of the payments made on account of the price of a vehicle that was never delivered to him and on the basis of an agreement that was substituted in its entirety by the issue of fresh bills of exchange.
+In this case, it would also result at a glance that the total payment effected by applicant, in the sum of €7,100, far exceeds the import of the four bills of exchange which the holder of the bills intends to execute for payment.